THE ZAPPIA LAW FIRM

 • ZLF Trainings

 • Ellis v.
-Burbank-Glendale-Pasadena Airport Authority Police Department (2024-2025): Police officer termination affirmed for excessive absenteeism and falsifying time records, against Officer’s claims of retaliation for filing workers compensation claims and medical condition discrimination.
-(Los Angeles County Superior Court Case No. 23 STCP 00241) Appeal dismissed.
-(CA Ct.
-App.
-2nd Dist.
-8thDiv.
+Burbank-Glendale-Pasadena Airport Authority Police Department (2024-2025): ZLF obtained significant victories for our client when an independent judge, the superior court, and the court of appeal all affirmed our client's decision to terminate a police officer for excessive absenteeism, inability to reasonably accommodate, and falsifying time records, against Officer’s claims of retaliation for filing workers compensation claims and medical condition discrimination.
+(Office of Administrative Hearings Case.
+No. 2021-09-0550; Los Angeles County Superior Court Case No. 23STCP00241; CA Ct.
+App., 2nd Dist.
+8th Div.
 Appeal No. B341736)

 • Robert Chavez v.
 City of Los Angeles (2010): Mr. Zappia first-chaired the widely-publicized 2010 Los Angeles jury trial and secured a full defense verdict in the City’s favor against former police officer Chavez’s claims of employment retaliation, discrimination, and harassment for filing complaints of alleged harassment against the LAPD.
 (Los Angeles Superior Court Case No. BC 311284)